paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 - 2021/10/28: simplified token accounts diagrams
 - 2021/11/19: added token analogy to clarify what X and Y are (thanks to @albttx from twitter)
 - 2022/01/03: added alternative temporary account creation flow to Q&A section
+- 2022/01/11: update versions and use "authority" instead of "user space owner"